Algonquin College: History

 The Ottawa architecture firm of Burgess, McLean & MacPhadyen designed the midcentury academic complex with open-ended blocks alternatively faced with long glass expanses in a semi-gambrel formation that make up the curtain walls and precast aggregate panels.
 The corporate campus or modernist academic acropolis spread across North America in the early 1960s.
-The entrance is via a deeply recessed terrace that's overhung with small white ceramic tiles and vintage can lights.
-The long walls are bumped out to float over the foundation.
-The foundation plantings keep the blocks from appearing stark.

 The first Principal of the Ontario Vocational Centre (OVC) was Kenneth G. Shoultz.
-Principal Shoultz took on the leadership of OVC in 1965 after working as a technical studies teacher and then as an inspector for the Ontario Department of Education.
-K.G.
-Shoultz continued on as the first Dean of the Technical Centre after OVC was amalgamated with Algonquin College in 1967.
+Shoultz took on the leadership of OVC in 1965 after working as a technical studies teacher and then as an inspector for the Ontario Department of Education.
+He continued on as the first Dean of the Technical Centre after OVC was amalgamated with Algonquin College in 1967.

-Algonquin College is named after the Algonquin First Nations Peoples who were the original inhabitants of the area.
+The college is named after the Algonquin people who were the original inhabitants of the area.

 In 1964, the Rideau Campus was established.
 "Satellite" campuses in Pembroke, Hawkesbury, Perth, Carleton Place and Renfrew were established in the late 1960s.
 The Vanier School of Nursing became a part of the Woodroffe Campus when nursing programs began to be offered at the college.
 In 1973, the School of Prescott-Russell joined the Algonquin family and the Colonel By Campus was created through the acquisition of St. Patrick's College.
-With the creation of La Cité Collégiale, 1990 marked the beginning of Algonquin as an English college.
-The Hawkesbury campus was transferred to La Cité Collégiale, and the Renfrew, Colonel By, and Carleton Place campuses were progressively closed.
-The latest closure was in August 2002, when the Rideau Campus closed and its programs were moved to the Advanced Technology Centre on the Woodroffe Campus.
+With the creation of La Cité Collégiale, 1990 marked the beginning of Algonquin as an English-only college.
+The Hawkesbury campus was transferred to La Cité Collégiale, and the Renfrew, Colonel By, Carleton Place, and Rideau campuses were progressively closed between 1990 and 2002.

-Expanding its academic purview, the college offers a variety of degree programs taught by expert faculty with a wide range of academic and technical experience.
-This includes Bachelor of Interior Design (Honours), Bachelor of Public Safety (Honours), Bachelor of Early Learning and Community Development (Honours), Bachelor of Commerce (E-Supply Chain Management), and several others.